 Course Title Nonlinear Mechanics of Solids and Structures

-Course Code MMK 551 MMK 551
+Course Code MMK 551

 Course Type COMPULSO RY

 Level MASTER/PH D

-Year / Semester SPRING SEN MESTER
+Year / Semester SPRING SEM MESTER

-Teacher's Name VASILEIOS \ AVOURAKIS
+Teacher's Name VASILEIOS /AVOURAKIS 5

-ECTS 8 8 Lectures / week 3 hours Laboratories / NO weekly
+ECTS 8 Lectures / w eek 3 hours weekly Laboratories / week NO

-Course Purpose and Objectives mechanics a The purpose of this course is to cover a particular area in applied solid mechanics and biomechanics: nonlinear mechanics of solid matter using a continuum-based approach.
+Course Purpose and Objectives The purpose of this course is to cover a particular area in applied solid mechanics and biomechanics: nonlinear mechanics of solid matter using a continuum-based approach.

-Learning Outcomes to consolid to use an measures to model r and visco metallic m to calibrate to apply a simple ged to build n simple strute to read an an to use and evaluate the most common stress, strain and deformation measures, to model rubber-like materials, biological tissues, elastomers, poroelastic and viscoelastic materials, and (small/large) plastic deformations in metallic materials, to calibrate constitutive models using experimental data, to apply analytical methods for the calculation of stresses and strains in simple geometries of structures and loading conditions,
+Learning Outcomes Successful completion of the course will enable students to consolidate theoretical background in continuum solid mechanics, to use and evaluate the most common stress, strain and deformation measures, to model rubber-like materials, biological tissues, elastomers, poroelastic and viscoelastic materials, and (small/large) plastic deformations in metallic materials, to calibrate constitutive models using experimental data, to apply analytical methods for the calculation of stresses and strains in simple geometries of structures and loading conditions, to build nonlinear finite element models and analyze the mechanics of simple structural problems using the commercial software ABAQUS®, to read and understand scientific publications of nonlinear material models in applied mechanics and biomechanics.

-Prerequisites MMK 531 Requi ired NO
+Prerequisites MMK 531 Requ ired NO

 Course Content The course briefly presents the fundamentals in continuum solid mechanics, i.e. stress/strain measures, equations of motion and equilibrium for deformable solids, while it also gives an outline to variational principles.
 Subsequently, the constitutive equations that describe the mechanical behavior on a wide range of elastic solids is presented: spanning from linear elastic (isotropic and anisotropic) materials to hypo- and hyperelastic, viscoelastic, and elastoplastic solids.
-Finally, analytical solutions to axially and spherically symmetric solutions for linear elastic and elastoplastic solids
+Finally, analytical solutions to axially and spherically symmetric solutions for linear elastic and elastoplastic solids.